 Eating calcium-rich foods can help reduce these symptoms because calcium helps the LEM valve that controls food moving into the stomach and when malfunctioning causes acid reflux.
 Taking calcium improves the LEM muscle function and can often help reverse the symptoms associated with GERD or acid reflux.

 10. Can Help Prevent PMS Symptoms

 Calcium has been shown to be useful in relieving PMS symptoms, including bloating, cramps, headaches, breast tenderness, muscle aches, fatigue and moodiness.
 (19) Calcium levels fluctuate during the menstrual cycle because as estrogen levels increase, calcium concentrations drop, therefore consuming enough calcium helps to balance this relationship and reduce painful symptoms.

-Calcium in Ayurveda, TCM and Tradition Medicines
+Calcium in Tradition Medicines

 Many traditional systems of medicine recognized the need for a healthy diet that provided calcium for bone health and other anti-aging effects.
 In addition to eating foods like fish, green vegetables, nuts and beans, other natural remedies for bone strength included the use of herbs, exposure to sunlight, avoiding unnecessary drugs and tobacco, and leading a physically active lifestyle.

 The Ayurvedic approach to obtaining enough calcium is to include calcium-rich foods in your daily diet, especially vegetables, herbs, spices and legumes/beans.
 It’s also equally important to make sure that the foods you eat “do not cause or aggravate dosha imbalances,” meaning they absorbed well and do not cause discomfort or side effects.
 (20)